lexcao/lexcao.github.io/_posts/2019-10-27-jekyll-multi-language-without-plugin.md

 # Defect

 * As `404.html` page was not supported for separate language file, two langugage content would be shown on it at the same time.
-* The `jekyll-paginate-v2`, a plugin supports pagination for multi-language, is not supported by Github Pages.
+* The `jekyll-paginate-v2`, a plugin supports pagination for multi-language, is not supported by GitHub Pages.
 So the blog has not been supported pagination so far.
 See details [*below*](#pagination).
 * It is a little bit tricky to show date in multi-language way.
 Some string formatting work should be taken as it is able to have done that but is not a better way.
 Please see [*Jekyll Date Formatting*](http://alanwsmith.com/jekyll-liquid-date-formatting-examples).